ttrefoni/DPHPT/README.md

    <img width="921" alt="docker_repos_create" src="https://github.com/ttrefoni/pm25_docker/assets/162225698/2d722ee7-9c43-4d47-92b1-e5411d19424b">

 3.Log in to Docker on a Linux instance as sudo.
 If you are using mulitple machines, navigate to the shared folder.
 If you are using a single machine, build the image in your working folder.
+Then enter the 'template' directory.

     ```bash
     sudo su
+    cd /path/to/workingfolder/template
     docker login
     ```